Elsbeth Tascioni

 Elsbeth Tascioni (née Guðmundsdóttir) is a fictional character of CBS television series The Good Wife and its spin-offs The Good Fight and Elsbeth.
 She is portrayed by Carrie Preston, who won a Primetime Emmy Award and was nominated for a second Emmy as well as three Critics' Choice Television Awards for her performance.

 Background

 Elsbeth, who was originally from Peoria and formerly worked as a lawyer in Chicago, is a consultant detective working alongside the NYPD.
 She often makes observations at inappropriate times while still being able to stay on task to perform brilliant intellectual maneuvers.
+She frequently wears very colorful and even outrageous clothing.

 Elsbeth has a son, Teddy, who is gay and lives in Washington, D.C.
 She has a dog named Gonzo, whom she adopts in the first season of Elsbeth.